-To make fossil free living a reality, we are transforming our own production portfolio and helping our customers to power their lives in climate smarter ways.
+To reach our goal of fossil-free living within one generation, we are transforming our production portfolio and helping customers to power their lives in climate smarter ways.
 We are phasing out fossil production, investing in renewables and innovating with new ways of energy storage.

-Vattenfall produces electricity and heat from many types of energy sources, including hydro, wind, solar, biomass, waste, nuclear, coal and natural gas.
-Vattenfall is one of the largest providers of fossil free electricity in Europe.
+Vattenfall generates electricity and heat from many types of energy sources, including hydro, wind, solar, biomass, waste, nuclear, coal and natural gas.
+Vattenfall is one of the largest providers of fossil-free electricity in Europe.
 We will phase out coal as fuel in all our heat plants by 2030.

 Hydro power provides large-scale, stable renewable electricity and helps balance intermittent generation.
-As well as producing almost no emissions, it has no fuel costs and power plants have a long economic life.
-We own and operate more than 100 hydro power plants, most of which are located in Sweden with some in Finland and Germany.
+Hydro power plants are producing almost no emissions and have, in addition to this, no fuel costs and a long economic life.
+We own and operate more than 100 hydro power plants, most of which are located in Sweden and some in Finland and Germany.
 Hydro power accounts for roughly 30 per cent of Vattenfall's total electricity generation and is the most significant renewable energy source both in terms of Vattenfall's production and the European energy system.

-Nuclear power emits low levels of CO2 across its life cycle and provides stable and large-scale electricity generation.
-The costs of fuel, operation and maintenance are normally low.
-We are constantly intensifying our efforts to achieve impeccable safety and availability levels.
+Nuclear power emits low levels of CO2 throughout its life cycle and provides stable and large-scale electricity generation.
+The costs of fuel, operation, and maintenance are normally low.
+We are continuously intensifying our efforts to achieve impeccable safety and availability levels.
 Vattenfall aims to maintain a leading position in nuclear safety as it is our responsibility to protect the general public, the people working at our nuclear power plants, and the environment.